hashgraph/hedera-mirror-node/docs/configuration.md

 # Configuration

-The four components of the Hedera Mirror Node (Importer, Monitor, REST API, and gRPC API) all support loading configuration from an `application.yml` file or via the environment.
+The components of the Hedera Mirror Node all support loading configuration from an `application.yml` file or via the environment.

 ## Default Values